DeamonCorpse/docker/README.md

 # DOCKER REPOSITORY

+I have been playing with Docker for a looong time and I finally decided to put some stuff on Github in case it might benefit someone.

 This repository stores both my current and archived docker run, docker compose and docker swarm files.
 <br>